 As the Director of Ergonomics Services at The Ergonomics Center of North Carolina, Jeff is one of the leading experts in the field, and is charged with leading the growth, development and strategic planning for the Center’s future.
 Jeff also supports organizations as an independent ergonomic consultant, and has helped to effectively define the tools and methods used in the pursuit of safer, healthier and more productive workers internationally.

 Jeff also serves as a research liaison between the Center and NC State University (NCSU), to help coordinate and manage ergonomics research between government grants (NIOSH, Susan Harwood Training, Dept. of Defense), clients/member companies, and NCSU faculty and graduate assistants.
-Working with StrongArm, he ensures scientific efficacy, the use of cutting edge measurement techniques and the development of solutions to mitigate identified ergonomic risk.
+Working with StrongArm, he provides guidance on scientific efficacy, the use of cutting edge measurement techniques and the development of solutions to mitigate identified ergonomic risk.
 Jeff is an invaluable member of the StrongArm advisory board.

 Impressed with the worker-focused ergonomic solutions in September 2015 3M committed funding to the continued development and sales of the StrongArm FLx and V22 exoskeletons.
 An exciting opportunity to collaborate with a world leader in worker safety, and to guide the future of industrial work, worker safety, and the role of the Industrial Athlete.